Stochastic Approximation Approaches to Group Distributionally Robust Optimization and Beyond: Weighted GDRO for Imbalanced Data

 To meet the budget, we propose to incorporate non-uniform sampling into SMD.
 Before getting into technical details, we first explain the main idea of using non-uniform sampling.
 One way is to draw $1$ sample from every distribution $\P_i$ with probability $p_i=n_i/n_1$ in each iteration.
 Then, after $n_1$ iterations, the \emph{expected} number of samples drawn from $\P_i$ will be $n_1 p_i=n_i$, and thus the budget is satisfied in expectation.

-Specifically, in round $t$, we first generate a set of Bernoulli random variables $\{b_t^{(1)},\ldots,b_t^{(m)}\}$ with $\Pr[b_t^{(i)}=1]=p_i$ to determine whether to sample from each distribution.
+Specifically, in each round $t$, we first generate a set of Bernoulli random variables $\{b_t^{(1)},\ldots,b_t^{(m)}\}$ with $\Pr[b_t^{(i)}=1]=p_i$ to determine whether to sample from each distribution.
 If $b_t^{(i)}=1$, we draw a sample $\z_t^{(i)}$ from $\P_i$.
-Now, the question is how to construct stochastic gradients from those samples.
+The question then becomes how to construct stochastic gradients from these samples.
 Let $\C_t=\{i|b_t^{(i)}=1\}$ be the indices of selected distributions.
 If we stick to the original problem in (\ref{eqn:convex:concave}), then the stochastic gradients should be constructed in the following way

 to ensure unbiasedness.
 Then, they can be used by SMD to update $\w_t$ and $\q_t$.
 To analyze the optimization error, we need to bound the norm of stochastic gradients in (\ref{eqn:stoch:grad:4}).
 To this end, we have $\|\g_{w}(\w_t,\q_t)\|_{w,*} \leq G n_1/n_m$ and $\|\g_{q}(\w_t,\q_t)_i\|_\infty \leq n_1/n_m$.
 Following the arguments of Theorem~\ref{thm:1}, we can prove that the error $\epsilon_{\phi}(\wb, \qb)=O( \sqrt{(\log m) /n_1} \cdot n_1/n_m)= O(\sqrt{n_1\log m}/n_m)$, which is even larger than the $O(\sqrt{(\log m) /n_m})$ error of the Baseline.